-Many studies conducted by PHAR was presented at Virtual ISPOR 2020 HEOR: Advancing Evidence to Action and in the journal Value in Health.
+Many studies conducted by PHAR were presented at Virtual ISPOR 2020 HEOR: Advancing Evidence to Action and in the journal Value in Health.
 The topics covered a variety of range, including breast cancer, arthritis, COPD, and many more.
 One of the studies presented at ISPOR was a secondary data analysis done in partnership with Genentech, Inc., which investigated the healthcare utilization and costs by disease stage in Medicare beneficiaries with Huntington’s disease.
 This study showed that beneficiaries with late-stage disease had significantly higher healthcare utilization and cost burden compared to those with early- or middle-stage disease.
 The poster on healthcare utilization and costs as well as the abstracts published in Value in Health can be found on the PHAR publications page.